Venice has a lot to offer to the curious traveller.

 Tips: Lake Garda is gorgeous to visit any time of the year.
 August tends to be crowded, but any other month (including Christmas) the place is gorgeous.
 Beware that most historical sights are closed on Mondays.
 Look into visiting Lazise, Malcesine, Limone sul Garda, Garda, Bardolino, Riva del Garda and Torbole, if you are looking for more ideas as to cute little towns to see on the shores of the lake.
 For more tips and information about Lake Garda, have a look at my articles here, here, here, here and here.

-6. Medieval Walled Towns
+6. Venice to Medieval Walled Towns Day Trip

-Within very easy reach from Venice, you will find a gorgeous bunch of medieval walled towns.
+Within very easy reach of Venice, you will find a gorgeous bunch of medieval walled towns.
 With their defensive walls and museums they are able to make the heart of a history and art buff sing with happiness and appreciation.
 Here are three for your consideration:

 - Bassano del Grappa – an elegant town sat on the banks of the river Brenta.
 The Venetian Pre-Alps serve as its dramatic backdrop.
 The main sight here is the Alpini Bridge, the striking structure of which has become Bassano’s symbol.
 A very pleasant day can be spent in this town exploring its streets and museums (one of which is dedicated to the local strong drink grappa).
 When you reach the main square look up and admire the astronomical clock on the façade of one of the buildings.
 It is one of my most favourite things to see in charming Bassano.